gisgeolab/ARPA_Weather_plugin/README.md

 The notebook uses the Socrata API and the Sodapy Python library to access the ARPA data.

-More information of the data structure and functionalities are provided in the ARPA_functionalities notebook.
+More information of the data structure and functionalities are provided in the ARPA_Weather_functionalities notebook.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/capizziemanuele/ARPA_Weather_notebook.git/HEAD)